 Supporting uptake of the M&V method

-M&V is a relatively new specialism in energy efficiency, and is a major change for the VEET scheme.
-The department will support uptake and participation by:
+M&V is a relatively new area of expertise in energy efficiency, and is a major change for the Victorian Energy Upgrades program.
+The department is supporting uptake and participation by:

 - Convening a stakeholder engagement panel for industry to provide the department with advice and feedback on the M&V method;

-- Developing training materials tailored to the VEET scheme; and
+- Developing training materials tailored to the Victorian Energy Upgrades program; and

 To receive future updates on these matters, subscribe to our mailing list.